Khadija Shaw

-Khadija Monifa "Bunny" Shaw (/xəˈdiːdʒə/ khə-DEE-jə; born 31 January 1997) is a Jamaican professional footballer who plays as a forward for Women's Super League club Manchester City and captains the Jamaica national team.
-Widely considered to be one of the best strikers in the world, she is Manchester City's all-time top goalscorer, Jamaica's all-time top goalscorer for both women and men, holds the record for most hat tricks in the WSL, and was awarded CONCACAF Player of the Year in 2022.
+Khadija Monifa "Bunny" Shaw (/xəˈdiːdʒə/ khə-DEE-jə; born 31 January 1997) is a Jamaican professional footballer who plays as a forward for Women's Super League club Manchester City and captains the Jamaica women's national team.
+Widely considered to be one of the best strikers in the world, she is Manchester City's all-time top goalscorer, Jamaica's all-time top goalscorer, holds the record for most hat tricks in the WSL, and was awarded CONCACAF Player of the Year in 2022.

 Shaw previously played for Division 1 club Bordeaux, became top scorer in the 2020–21 season, and was twice awarded Player of the Month.
 With Manchester City, she is a League Cup winner and was voted Player of the Season for the club as top scorer in the 2022–23 season.
 For the same season, Shaw was named in the WSL Team of the Year, and twice awarded WSL Player of the Month.
 The following season, she was named FWA Women's Footballer of the Year.